Women’s Boxing World C’ships: India’s Nikhat, Manisha and Parveen enter semi-finals to assure medals

 It was a more physical bout where the boxers took on each other aggressively and landed flurry of punches but Balkibekova’s clean striking put her ahead.

+In Pooja Rani’s (81kg) encounter against Australia’s Jessica Bagley, the Indian lost with a 2-3 split decision in a closely fought bought, following a bit of confusion during the winner’s announcement.

 Later tonight debutants Anamika (50kg), Jaismine (60kg) will look to secure themselves medals at the prestigious event where 310 boxers from 73 countries took part.
-Pooja Rani (81kg) and Nandini (+81kg) are the other boxers who will fight for place in the semi-finals in their respective categories.
+Nandini (+81kg) is the other boxer who will fight for a place in the semi-finals in their respective categories.

 Semi-final matches will take place on Wednesday while the finals will be played on Thursday and Friday.